motorro/firebase-ai-chat/README.md

 - Client creates a chat by calling a cloud function.
 - Client posts messages to assistant with a client function.
-- Firebase launches a Cloud Task to run OpenAI assistant.
+- Firebase launches a Cloud Task to run AI assistant.
 - Client messages and Assistant response are written to Firestore.
 - Client gets chat state and messages by subscribing to Firestore documents.

 ## Module API
 The module has three classes to use in your project:
 - [AssistantChat](core/src/aichat/AssistantChat.ts) - handles requests from the App user
-- [AiChatWorker](core/src/aichat/workers/ChatWorker.ts) - runs the OpenAI interaction "off-line" in a Cloud function
+- [AiChatWorker](core/src/aichat/workers/ChatWorker.ts) - runs the AI interaction "off-line" in a Cloud function
 - [AiChat](openai/src/index.ts) - a factory to create those above

 ### Scaffolds